ooddle

 Activity tracking and analytics

 Strava is excellent at what it does.
 GPS tracking is reliable, segment analysis is detailed, and the premium analytics offer real insight for serious athletes.
 Heart rate zones, pace analysis, fitness and freshness scores, and effort tracking give endurance athletes a clear picture of their training load.
+The data integrity has improved dramatically over the years, and Strava is now the de facto standard for endurance tracking across most of the running and cycling world.

 Community and motivation